 All council services can be reviewed to assess whether they are appropriate to attract user fees and charges.
-Attributes of a service that can affect the ability for a council to place a fee or charge include whether the operation is a public or private good in nature and if there is any state and federal government legislation or funding conditions prohibiting or setting ceilings for pricing.
+Attributes of a service that can affect the ability for a council to place a fee or charge include whether the operation is public or private in nature and if there is any state or federal government legislation or funding conditions prohibiting or setting ceilings for pricing.

-12.1 Cost Recovery
+Cost Recovery